AxiSEMunity/AxiSEM3D/doc/Installation.md

 $ mkdir -p axisem3d_dependencies && cd $_
 $ export AXISEM3D_DEPENDS_PATH=$PWD
 ```
-Also, find the root path of Anaconda:
+Also, if one uses `conda`, the root path can be identified by
 ```bash
 $ export CONDA_PATH=$(dirname $(dirname $(which conda)))
 ```